Tony Sandoval: Career

 Competing for the Stanford Cardinal track and field team, Sandoval finished 8th in the 10,000 m at the 1974 NCAA Division I Outdoor Track and Field Championships.

 In his first attempt to make the Olympic team "Sandoval took a crack at the '76 Olympic Marathon Trial.
 He'd run a 2:19 debut in Phoenix the previous December.
 In the trial, held in Eugene, Oregon, Sandoval ran well but it was his first near-miss: fourth-place [with the top three making the team] in 2:14:58."

 In the late 1970s, Sandoval worked towards becoming a medical doctor and competed in marathons on unusually light training.
 Following the 1976 trials, he trained by running 35 miles per week and ran "a 2:14:37 for second place at the Nike-Oregon Track Club Marathon in Eugene in 1978.
 After that, he ran 2:15:23 for 15th place in the Boston Marathon in 1979."

-In September 1979, Sandoval finished the Nike OTC Marathon tied for first with Jeff Wells with a time of 2:10:20, with the two runners crossing the finish line hand-in-hand. "'We were running together,' says Sandoval, 'At the finish, I just put my arm out and Jeff put his arm out.
-No words were spoken.'"
+In September 1979, Sandoval finished the Nike OTC Marathon tied for first with Jeff Wells with a time of 2:10:20, with the two runners crossing the finish line hand-in-hand.

-Following the 1980 Trials "Sandoval made attempts in subsequent marathon trials.
-He ran 2:12:42 for sixth place in 1984 and 2:22:37 for 27th place in 1988.
-In the 1992 trials in Columbus, Ohio, Sandoval popped an Achilles tendon at 8 miles and was a dnf [did not finish].
-'That was the last time I ran hard,' he says."

 Sandoval's lifetime best for 10,000 meters came at the Mt.
 Sac relays in 1984, where he ran 27:47.0 for fifth place.
 Sandoval was inducted into the Road Runners Club of America Hall of Fame in 1999.

 Sandoval is currently a cardiologist in Los Alamos, New Mexico, US.

 Sandoval is referenced in the 2010 novel Again to Carthage by John L. Parker Jr.